nicoschuele/railsbricks/README.md

 ## Tip

-As RailsBricks will be in your `PATH`, you can simply type a few letters and then press the `tab` key.
+As RailsBricks will be in your `PATH`, you can simply type a few letters and then press the <kbd>tab</kbd> key.
 It will autocomplete the name in your terminal.
 Example:

 ```
 rbr + tab